miurt/betting_challenge/README.md

 --Firebase was chosen as an easy and free (in this case) solution for the DB, which can potentially handle lots of requests and users.

+- Limitations: problems if communities/names use "_" symbol; app shows today's games in dashboard (date is hardcoded as string, not checking devices current time)

-I will add the video till Wednesday 06.06 :)
+I will add the video on Wednesday's evening, 05.06 :)
-Currently dashboard is not completely implemented, will be added on Tuesday, still some bugs are present, will be fixed before Wednesday
+Still some bugs are present (especially for leaderboards and broadcasting updates), will be fixed on Wednesday

 To run the app: